 The practical activities will be conducted in the laboratory and consist of well-defined experiments and designs.
 Lab assignments will offer the students a complementary point of view and provide them with valuable experience.
-Practices will encourage teamwork.
+Practices will encourage teamwork and project based learning.